aidos-lab/aidos-lab.github.io/content/_index.md

 # Welcome

-Welcome to the website of the AIDOS LAB at [Helmholtz.AI](https://www.helmholtz.ai).
-We are interested in discovering hidden structures in complex data sets, specifically those arising in healthcare applications.
+Welcome to the website of the AIDOS LAB at [Helmholtz.AI](https://www.helmholtz.ai)!
+We are fascinated by discovering hidden structures in complex data sets, in particular those arising in healthcare applications.

 Our primary research interests are situated at the intersection of **geometrical deep learning**, **topological machine learning**, and **representation learning**.
-We want to make use of geometrical and topological information to imbue neural networks with more information in their respective tasks, leading to better and more robust outcomes.
+We want to make use of geometrical and topological information---also known as **manifold learning**---to imbue neural networks with more information in their respective tasks, leading to better and more robust outcomes.

-Nevertheless, 'theory without practice is empty,' which is why we also develop methods to address challenges in biomedicine or healthcare applications.
+Following the dictum 'theory without practice is empty,' we also develop methods to address challenges in biomedicine or healthcare applications.
 Of particular interest are the analysis of [MRI data sets to improve our understanding of human cognition and neurodegenerative